dotnet/docs-maui/docs/windows/deployment/overview.md

 ## Publish

-To publish your app, open the **Developer Command Prompt for VS 2022 Preview** terminal and navigate to the folder for your .NET MAUI app project.
+To publish your app, open the **Developer Command Prompt for VS 2022** terminal and navigate to the folder for your .NET MAUI app project.
 Run the `dotnet publish` command, providing the following parameters:

 | Parameter                    | Value                                                                               |
 |------------------------------|-------------------------------------------------------------------------------------|